yao-xiaobai/gitlearn/readme.txt

 Git is a free version control software.
-Create a new branch is simple.
+Create a new branch is simple AND quick.